Abstrys/crpn/README.md

         python -m pep517.build .
         pip install dist/crpn-0.0.1.tar.gz

-Running it:
+## Using it

-1. Run it by running **`crpn`**.
+1. Run it by typing **`crpn`** at the command-prompt.
 It will provide a few instructions and show you the stack, which will initially be empty:

         ===================================================
-        crpn v.0.0.1 - a minimalist command-line calculator
+        crpn v.0.1.0 - a minimalist command-line calculator
         ===================================================

         Enter values on the stack, or the name of an operation or command.